Search results for:

-This command will change the permissions of all files and folders located within the folder named test, to be 644.
-Meaning the owner would be able to read and write to the file / folder, but everyone else can only read the files / folders.
+This command will change the permissions of all files and folders located within the folder named test to be 644.
+The owner would read and write to the file/folder, but everyone else can only read the files/folders.

-When specifying a path to use for the folder, it can be either relative to your current directory location, or absolute (relative to the root of the system ‘/‘).
-To specify an absolute path, you will want to proceed your path with a forward slash ( / ).
+When specifying a path to use for the folder, it can be relative to your current directory location or absolute (relative to the root of the system '_**/**_').
+To specify an absolute path, you will want to proceed with a forward slash ( / ).
 Otherwise, the path will be assumed to be relative to your current position.

 When changing just the group, it is recommended to use the chgrp command as described below.
 This will minimize the possibility of something going wrong.

-Replace user with the new owner of the file, and group with the new group for the file.
+Replace the user with the new file owner and group with the new group for the file.
 Name is the name of the file or folder to change ownership for.
-If you want to recursively change the ownership of files and folders within a directory.
+Suppose you want to recursively change the ownership of files and folders within a directory.
 It is similar to how it is done with the chmod command.
 By adding the -R argument to the command.

 chown -R testUser:testGroup test

-Similar to the chown command, this command can be used either on a single file / folder, or recursively.
+Similar to the chown command, this command can be used either on a single file/folder or recursively.
 The command we are referring to is the chgrp command.
-This command works similar to the chown command, except only this one changes the group of the file.
+This command works similar to the chown command, except only this one changes the filegroup.
 You can use this command like so:

 chgrp group name

-Replacing group with the group that you are giving permissions on the file for, and name with the name of the folder or file.
-When executing this will only change the group of the file / folder, not the actual user owner of the file.
+Replacing group with the group that you are giving permissions on the file for and name with the folder or file name.
+When executing, this will only change the group of the file/folder, not the actual user owner of the file.
 The -R argument can be used as well with this command.

-For more information about the chmod, chown and chgrp commands, it is recommended to take a look at the manual pages for these commands.
-These can be accessed by typing man (stands for manual) plus the command afterwards.
-For example, man chmod
+For more information about the chmod, chown, and chgrp commands, it is recommended to look at the manual pages for these commands.
+These can be accessed by typing man (stands for manual) plus the command afterward.
+For example,